Primordial black holes from an inflationary potential valley: Abstract

 \section{Abstract}

 Primordial black holes (PBHs) could be formed if large perturbations are generated on small scales in inflation.
 We study a toy inflation model with a local minimum.
 The curvature perturbations are enhanced when the inflaton passes through the local minimum, with more efficient amplification rate than that of quasi-inflection point inflation, leading to the production of PBHs on small scales.
-For parameter spaces provided in this paper, the PBHs could comprise a fraction of the total dark matter around $0.1\%$--$1\%$.
+The PBHs could comprise the total dark matter in the mass window $10^{16}$--$10^{20}$g.